 Salvation We Receive in Christ and the Renewal of the Holy Spirit

 Our Lord’s grace and mercy saves us through the washing of rebirth and the renewal of the Holy Spirit.
-We are not saved by baptism, but through baptism, by Christ.
+We are not saved by baptism, but through the baptism of the Spirit, and in Christ.
 This baptism of repentance and faith not only cleanses us, but gives us the gift of the Holy Spirit as well (Acts 2:38).

 The Holy Spirit constantly renews us and refines us!
 The Holy Spirit is the agent of our continued sanctification (1 Corinthians 6:11; 2 Thessalonians 2:13; 1 Peter 1:2).
 As long as we walk in the light, and walk in love, God lives in us through the Spirit, and we are perfected in our imperfections.
-1 John 3:24 “Whoever keeps his commandments abides in God, and God in him.
+I love 1 John 3:24, “whoever keeps his commandments abides in God, and God in him.
 And by this we know that he abides in us, by the Spirit whom he has given us.”
-1 John 1:7 “But if we walk in the light, as he is in the light, we have fellowship with one another, and the blood of Jesus his Son cleanses us from all sin.”
-1 John 5:6 “This is he who came by water and blood—Jesus Christ; not by the water only but by the water and the blood.
+Also see 1 John 1:7, “but if we walk in the light, as he is in the light, we have fellowship with one another, and the blood of Jesus his Son cleanses us from all sin.”
+In 1 John 5:6 he says, “this is he who came by water and blood—Jesus Christ; not by the water only but by the water and the blood.
 And the Spirit is the one who testifies, because the Spirit is the truth.”
 We are now new creatures if we have been baptized into Christ, by His Spirit (1 Cor.
 12:13)!
-2 Corinthians 5:17 “Therefore, if anyone is in Christ, he is a new creation; the old things have passed away; behold, all things have become new.”
+Paul says reminds us of that in 2 Corinthians 5:17, “therefore, if anyone is in Christ, he is a new creation; the old things have passed away; behold, all things have become new.”

 The Importance of Spreading This Good News